Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 - Poor lighting, as well as dark-colored walls, make small spaces feel even smaller

-- Oversized furniture/storage that is not properly fitted to space
+- Oversized furniture/storage that is not properly fitted to the space

 - Unorganized, cluttered spaces tend to feel smaller and cramped.
 Keep your place organized, and it will feel much bigger